luckysitara/Tardis/README.md

 ## 📲 Quick Install

+[!CAUTION]
+📱 Hardware Requirement: Solana Mobile Only
+TARDIS requires a Solana Seeker (or Saga) device to function.
+This app leverages Seed Vault and Hardware Attestation for core security and identity features.
+It will not run on standard Android devices or emulators without the Solana Mobile Stack (SMS) and physical secure element support.
 If you are viewing this on your **Solana Seeker** or an Android device, you can download the latest build directly:

 > [!IMPORTANT]